kosl/ihipp-examples/docs/week3.md

 ### MPI_Status and MPI_Probe
 MPI_Status is a struct that contains important information such as the following

--The rank of the sender as
+- The rank of the sender as
 ~~~c
 status.MPI_SOURCE
 ~~~
- -The tag of the message as
+ - The tag of the message as
  ~~~c
  status.MPI_TAG
  ~~~

--The length of the message with
+- The length of the message with
 ~~~c
 MPI_Get_count(MPI_Status *status, MPI_Datatype datatype, int *count)
 ~~~